amirsciammas/interview-mlops-engineer/README.md

 ### Executing the code

-We have our environment, our dependencies, so now lets execute the code.
+We have our environment, our dependencies, so now let's execute the code.
 For this we could follow different steps:

-* Install `jupyter` launch the command `jupyter-notebook` open the ntebook and execute it.
+* Install `jupyter`, launch the command `jupyter-notebook`, open the notebook and execute it.
 * Export the code to a `.py` file.
-We could do this using `nbconvert` or by hand and the executed with the python interpreter.
+We could do this using `nbconvert` or by hand and then executed with the python interpreter.

 #### Using Jupyter